 The basic requirements for a child’s mental wellness include:

 - Unconditional love from parents and other family members

 - Safe and calming surroundings

 Accepting and keeping them safe is all part of loving your children unconditionally.
 It must be the center of family life.
 The family should help them realize that they will only be loved if they have accomplishments because that should not be the case.
-For confidence to develop in the home, there must be acceptance of the right and wrong, the constant patience to teach what is right, and affectionate love that is unconditional.
+For confidence to develop in the home, there must be acceptance of right and wrong, the constant patience to teach what is right, and affectionate love that is unconditional.

-One of the most effective and easiest ways that loved ones can help develop self-esteem in children is to praise them.
+Catherine Cleveland M.S., LMHC-P often says that “Mental health is important at every stage of life, from childhood and adolescence through adulthood.”
+With that, one of the most effective and easiest ways that loved ones can help develop self-esteem in children is to praise them.
 These are forms of encouragement that motivate children to do better or to learn and discover new things.
 With the parents’ guidance, children can also be taught to create realistic goals that match their abilities and aspirations.
 They can opt for activities that test how well they and consequently increase their self-confidence.
 Honesty is the last but not the least element that must be instilled in your children.
 The first step is to practice honesty yourself.
 Do not hide from your children their failures and weaknesses.
 Instead, let them know gently the things that they can improve on.
 It is vital for them to realize that truly nobody is perfect.